 Elected representatives at all levels need to hear these voices of brain injury and listen.
 With funding and access to mental health and recovery supports, more individuals with brain injury and their families will be able to return to work; avoid poverty, the criminal justice system, and homelessness; engage daily with fewer barriers; and become integral members of their community.
 They will no longer be left behind, ignored, or forgotten – they will be seen, understood and respected.

 You can demonstrate your support by adding your signature to this open letter.
-At the end of August, we will be sending this letter, along with the list of nation-wide supporters to the Prime Minister; the Minister of Health; the Minister of Employment, Workforce Development and Disability Inclusion; and the Minister of Families, Children and Social Development.
+Once the 44th Parliament sits later this year, we will be sending this letter, along with the list of nation-wide supporters to the Prime Minister; the Minister of Health; the Minister of Employment, Workforce Development and Disability Inclusion; and the Minister of Families, Children and Social Development.
 We will also provide copies for brain injury associations to send to their provincial and municipal representatives.

 Join us in this call to action and help the voices of those with brain injury be heard.